 There are a range of hedgehog house designs and materials available, including wooden boxes and rattan igloo shelters, so we've rounded up eight of the best hedgehog houses so you can find a suitable match for your outdoor space.

-In terms of location, Prickles and Paws Hedgehog Rescue recommend a shady, quiet and sheltered area, ideally amongst lots of undergrowth.
+In terms of location, Prickles and Paws Hedgehog Rescue recommend a shady, quiet and sheltered area - out of direct sunlight - ideally amongst lots of undergrowth.
 As nest builders, hedgehogs will make use of the natural nesting materials they come across.
 You can help them settle in by placing a handful of hay or dried leaves in the hedgehog house.

 If you want to lay out food for the hedgehogs – meaty cat and dog food will do the trick (but avoid dairy as they're lactose intolerant!) – it's best to keep it separate from their house, as they prefer to eat and sleep in different areas.
 This also prevents you from disturbing them too.